Why Are Pet Fountains So Expensive?

 Now for the handmade: Each ThirstyCat fountain is made, one at a time, by hand, from start to finish.
 The bowl is thrown from wet, bagged clay.
 After throwing it is slowly dried then trimmed.
 The base of the center pieces are thrown then hand-formed into leaves or flowers or raised basins with channels or any of many other designs we create, or they are carved and glaze-painted with any of a variety of motifs, many which we’ve never done before.
 We’re always adding new designs.
 The bowls and center pieces are bisque fired to about 1945◦ F which drives out all moisture, burns out organics and carbon and releases gasses.

-The glazes for our pet fountains are made from scratch of dry, raw minerals, weighed out on a gram scale according to a recipe, dry mixed, wet mixed, screened through an 80 mesh screen and mixed again before using.
+The glazes for our pet fountains are made from scratch of dry, raw minerals, weighed out on a gram scale according to our recipes, dry mixed, wet mixed, screened through an 80 mesh screen and mixed again before using.
 We apply them by spraying each fountain, one at a time, in a spray booth which gives a smoother surface –contributing to both their beauty and ease of cleaning.
 Here is a video of how we apply our glazes.